kektram/gta_5_stuff/README.md

 Various resources for gta 5.

 ## Kek's Object Mapper
-> Contains an extended list of objects.
+> Contains an extended list of objects. [around 80k additional objects]

 > It has objects that are only streamable in certain areas of gta 5.